 Capital investment: this needs to be a significant investment with the equivalent of 2 million euros or more made in Spanish government bonds or the value of at least 1 million euros in shares in Spanish companies or deposits in Spanish financial institutions.

 Real estate investment: the investment in real estate needs to have a minimum value of 500.000 euros and the applicant must prove that he has purchased the property through the relevant documentation issued by the Land Registry.
-One of our immigration lawyers in Spain can help applicants comply with the property purchase conditions.
+One of our immigration lawyers can advise on how to relocate to Spain this way.

 Entrepreneurial and business activities: a business that is of interest for Spain and the applicant is to come and stay in the country for one year, with the only goal to prepare the business or entrepreneurial activity.
 It must have an innovative nature and special approval from the Commercial Office is required.